iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

         cnn-64
 ```

-This command lists remote experiments originated from `HEAD`.
-You can add any
+This command lists remote experiments based on that repo's `HEAD`.
+You can use
-other options to the remote command, including `--all` (see previous section).
+`--all` to list all experiments, or add any other supported option to the remote
+`dvc exp list` command.

 [shared]: /doc/user-guide/experiment-management/sharing-experiments